muzzi11/cargo/Doc/design-doc.md

 Style Guide
 =======

-Style guide for java programming.
+Style guide for c# programming.

 ----------

 Comments
 ---------

-Not commenting at all is ok, when your code can be understood at a glance.
+Not commenting at all is ok when your code can be understood at a glance.
 Commenting too much indicates bad code.
 Only write comments when it is really necessary.
 Try to write comments that address one or both of these questions:

 1. What does this block do?